DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-aws-ecs-fargate.md

 In the sample project's `/docker` directory, run the following commands:

-1. Authenticate with ECR by supplying your user name and password in this command:
+1. Authenticate with ECR by supplying your username and password in this command:
    {{< code-block lang="sh" >}}
 aws ecr get-login-password --region us-east-1 | docker login --username <YOUR_AWS_USER> --password-stdin <USER_CREDENTIALS>{{< /code-block >}}